Witnessing Quantum Incompatibility Structures in High-Dimensional Multimeasurement Systems

-\textit{Conclusions.---}In this work, we have shown that complex compatibility structures can be decomposed by simple ones and measurements violating different compatibility structures have limited robustness to noise.
-We thus modify the QSD protocol and construct a noise robustness hyperplane to test if given measurements respect some specific incompatibility structures.
-To show the feasibility and superiority of our method, we experimentally test genuine $3$-wise and $4$-wise incompatibility in a qutrit system without using entanglement, and capture a specific compatibility structure $C_{2}^{(1,2)}$ with other compatibility structures ruled out.
-Overall, our experimental results show that our approach provides a direct and intuitive tool to detect quantum incompatibility structures in high-dimensional multi-measurement scenarios, which paves the way for future implementation and applications for quantum incompatibility resources in high-dimensional multi-measurement scenarios.
+\textit{Conclusions.---}In this work, we have discussed the problem of witnessing QISs in HDMMS.
+We derive genuine $n$-wise QIS arithmetic bounds for arbitrary measurements and analytical bounds for symmetrical MUBs using a modified QSDP.
+Additionally, we experimentally test genuine $3$-wise and $4$-wise QIS in a qutrit system without relying on entangled sources, and witness a general QIS where one CS $C_{2}^{(1,2)}$ is captured with other CSs ruled out.
+Overall, our experimental results demonstrate that our approach offers a direct and intuitive tool to witness QISs in HDMMS, and characterize the QIS resources, i.e., the hierarchy of quantum incompatibility resources.

-Following our work, there remain some open questions.
-First, full compatibility is defined as a compatibility structure in which a set of measurements can all be performed simultaneously \cite{kunjwal2014quantum,ioannou2022simulability,heinosaari2016invitation}.
-It would be interesting to explore the notion of compatibility structures where measurements are $2$-wise compatible but not full compatible.
-Second, one can consider device-independent scenarios for multiple high-dimensional measurements and try to find a bound for genuine $n$-wise incompatibility \cite{chen2021device}.
+Some open questions follow from our work.
+First, if measurements are genuinely $\mathcal{C}$-incompatible and the state is $d$-Schmidt-rank pure entangled, the EPR assemblage is genuinely $\mathcal{C}$-steerable \cite{quintino2019device}.
+We have derived bounds for genuine QISs, and one can discuss the relation between genuine QISs and genuine $\mathcal{C}$ steering and perform an experiment.
+Second, quantum incompatibility is seen as a specific case of simulability of quantum measurements, which is an important way to compress quantum information and related to EPR steering \cite{PhysRevLett.129.190401}.
+Referring to our work, one can consider quantum simulability structures where measurements are partially simulable and partially unsimulable.
+Finally, in quantum communications, a pair of incompatible measurements show advantageous over compatible measurements in quantum random access code, and one can consider the advantages of QISs over CSs in multi-measurement quantum random access code \cite{carmeli2020quantum}.